NaveenKaliannan/guide-to-good-software/Python/DesignPatterns.md

 cat = Cat()
 print(cat.make_sound())  # Output: Meow!
 ```
 * **Builder** is a creational pattern that lets you construct complex objects step by step.
+Builder class creates objects step by step.
+The Builder pattern allows for the construction of complex objects through a series of steps, typically implemented as methods in the builder class
 ```python
 class Car:
     def __init__(self):